luke-hdl/luke-hdl/README.md

 On the backburner:
 - dungeon3d: Doom-style raytracing in AsciiPanel+Java, with a few sample modules showing how it could be used to build a classic party-based dungeon crawler in the legacy of Wizardry.
 The game project itself is not actively being worked on, but the visual element is pretty cool, and I thought it might be of interest to other aspiring game developers.
 And - who knows?
 Maybe someday I'll get to work on it again.
 - snaw: A scripting-based framework for point-and-click horror games.
 It's not very good; it was a time-passing project during COVID.
 However, it does run a functional little test game, and might be fun to look through for anyone interested in point-and-click horror games.
+- openscad-objects: Objects in OpenSCAD...
+Just miscellaneous household oddities and useful tidbits of whatever.

 I can be reached at code@haunteddolllovers.net if you've got any questions. :)